Committees

 Dispute Resolution Committee

-The Dispute Resolution Committee supports members working in commercial and civil litigation (excluding personal injury) and is dedicated to improving standards of litigation within the Midlands region.
+The Dispute Resolution Committee supports members working in commercial and civil dispute resolution litigation (excluding personal injury).
+It is dedicated to improving standards of all forms of commercial dispute resolution within the Midlands region including litigation and all forms of ADR such as mediation and arbitration.

 Employment Law Committee